HannahSchyf/Scytale-Data-Assignment/README.md

 python extract.py --org "Your organisation name"
 ```
 This will create JSON files for each repo in the organisation, where the PRs are saved with all necessary information.
-These files are found in the repo_data directory.
+These files are found in the repo_data/{ORG_NAME} directory.

 ## Step two - transforming the data
 Here the data from the JSON files are transformed to a Spark schema table.
 The data is then flattened to produce a data frame where each PR has its own row with the necessary information.
 This is done by running the transform.py script, this is also in the run directory.

 ```
-python transform.py
+python transform.py --org "Your organisation name
 ```
 This saves the manipulated data in a parquet file ../Merged_PRs.pqt.